-The patient monitor has an integrated 15" active matrix color TFT LCD panel that provides wide viewing angle and supports XGA (1024 \ 768 pixels) resolution.
+The patient monitor has an integrated 15" active matrix color TFT LCD panel that provides wide viewing angle and supports XGA (1024 768 pixels) resolution.

-The video controller is integrated into the CPU board and it provides LVDS output to the LCD panel via the display cable.
-The display cable also supplies the +3.3 V supply voltage to the LCD panel.
+The video controller is integrated into the CPU board.
+The CPU board provides LVDS output and +3.3 V supply voltage to the LCD panel via the display cable.